typesafehub/conductr-doc/src/main/play-doc/intro/Install.md

 The ConductR service runs under the `conductr` user along with the `conductr` group.
 Its pid file is written to: `/var/run/conductr/running.pid` and its install location is `/usr/share/conductr`.

-ConductR logs to `/var/log/conductr` and supports two log files:
+ConductR logs to syslog which is explained under "Consolidated Logging", below.

-* `conductr.log` - for logging ConductR related operations; and
-* `bundle.log` - for logging the output of bundle execution.

 By default the logging is quite sparse.
 Unless an error or warning occurs then there will be no log output.
 To increase the verbosity of the logging you can use this command: